capcodigital/devops-maturity/guidelines/culture/team-structure.md

 There are 3 types of interaction which teams will face throughout their longevity:

 **Collaboration**
 * Two teams work closely together for a defined period to discover new patterns, approaches and limitations.
-Responsibility is shared and boundaries blurred, but problems re solved rapidly and the organization learns quickly
+Responsibility is shared and boundaries blurred, but problems re solved rapidly and the organisation learns quickly

 **X-as-a-service**
 * One team consumes something (such as a service on an API) provided “as a service” from another team.
 Responsibilities are clearly delineated and – if boundary is effective – the consuming team can deliver rapidly.
 The team providing the service seeks to make their service as easy to consume as possible